 We get it.
-You’re wondering why a company called Precision Hydration is talking to you about fueling.
-To really understand why it makes total sense, you need to know how PH evolved over the years…
+You’re wondering why a company originally called Precision Hydration is talking to you about fueling.
+To really understand why it makes total sense, you need to know how we've evolved over the years…

-Why we got into hydration and how PH evolved
+Why we got into hydration and how Precision Fuel & Hydration evolved

 We got into the performance hydration business after our co-founder Andy’s hydration issues led him to discover and take a sweat test.